 Dr Ashley Barnwell is Senior Research Fellow in Sociology in the School of Social and Political Sciences.
-Her research is based in cultural sociology and social theory, and focuses on the politics of truth-telling and sharing stories in public and private life.
+Her research focuses on the politics of truth-telling and sharing stories in public and private life.

 Find out more about Ashley Barnwell's experience